english-blog/english-blog.github.io/_posts/2015-04-21-whats-wrong-with-my-phone.md

 Thanks to that realization.
 I switched back to my current phone Nokia 1280 and never looked back.

 Now the phone is dumb.
-Did I become smart?.
+Did I become smart?
 That's too dumb a question to ask.
 I am simply learning & growing every day without depending too much on external gadgets.
 When I forget my mobile phone at home, I don't miss it at the office.
 It's just a gadget to me, as it is supposed to be.

 What a relief man!!!.
 At least, I know for sure that I will never have Smartphone Separation Anxiety.
 Too bad that the scientists have coined a new word for this madness.
 This is real.
 Check the references section below for the link to the actual research article.

 ### Conclusion?

-There is a minuscule population of smart users who actually use smartphones for better productivity.
+There is a minuscule population of smart users who use smartphones for better productivity.
 Let them go on.
 For the rest of us, we could try making our phone distraction-free for a few days and see if that helps.

 Better, if we could use a basic model phone.